-The Bank of America Cash Rewards for Business MasterCard, aimed at businesses with an excellent credit history, offers 3 percent cash back on your first $250,000 per year spent at gas stations and office supply stores (after you hit the $250,000 cap, those purchases earn 1 percent), 2 percent cash back on purchases at restaurants, and 1 percent cash back on all other purchases.
-There's no annual fee and the variable interest rate starts at 11.24 percent.
+The Bank of America® Business Advantage Cash Rewards Mastercard® credit card is aimed at businesses with an excellent credit history.
+The card offers 3 percent cash back on your choice of six categories: gas stations, office supply stores, travel, TV/telecom and wireless, computer services or business consulting services (for the first $50,000 in combined purchases each calendar year).
+It also offers 2 percent cash back at restaurants and 1 percent cash back on all other purchases.
+There’s no annual fee and the APR ranges from 14.49 to 24.49 percent variable.

 Capital One offers several cards that might work for you.
 The Capital One Spark Cash for Business card offers 2 percent cash back on every purchase, with unlimited rewards.
-You qualify for a one-time $250 cash bonus if you rack up $5,000 in charges within the first three months.
+You qualify for a one-time $500 cash bonus once you spend $4,500 on purchases within three months from account opening.
 If you need employee cards, you may welcome the $50 cash bonus you get by signing up for one or more employee cards.
-There is no annual fee the first year, but it rises to $59 after that.
+There is no annual fee the first year, but it rises to $95 after that.
 To get this card, you need excellent credit.
-Interest rates range from 13.9 percent to 20.9 percent.
+The APR for this card is 19.24 percent variable.

 If you want to skip the annual fee all together, you might prefer the Capital One Spark Cash Select for Business.
-It lets you earn 1.5 percent cash back on every purchase -- again, with no limits on the cash back you can earn.
-Spend $3,000 on purchases within the first three months and you'll earn a one-time bonus of $100.
-There's no annual fee and a 0 percent introductory APR until February 2015.
+It lets you earn 1.5 percent cash back on every purchase — again, with no limits on the cash back you can earn.
+Spend $3,000 on purchases within the first three months and you’ll earn a one-time bonus of $200.
+There’s no annual fee and a 0 percent introductory APR until February 2015.
 This card, too, requires excellent credit.
-It comes with a variable interest rate, from 12.9 percent to 20.9 percent.
+It comes with a variable interest rate, from 15.24 to 23.24 percent.

 If you happen to have fair credit, Capital One offers another option, the Capital One Spark Classic for Business.
-There's no annual fee and you earn 1 percent cash back on every purchase.
-However, the APR is 22.9 percent, which is higher than the 12.8 percent average for a business card.
+There’s no annual fee and you earn 1 percent cash back on every purchase.
+However, the APR is 25.24 percent variable.

 If you are planning to invest in office equipment or other expensive purchases in one swoop, the Business Gold Rewards Card from American Express OPEN may be a good fit.
 It gives you 25,000 Membership Rewards points if you spend $5,000 within the first three months of membership.